How Poetry Can Change the Way Movies Are Made

-Poetry has always been treated as an alien subject and as a difficult art to understand, in contrast to which it holds within itself the most simplest of all understandings and experiences of human encounter.
+Poetry has always been treated as an alien subject and as a difficult art to understand, in contrast to which it holds within itself the simplest of all understandings and experiences of human encounter.

-In layman terms, if I have to explain poetry to a person who makes a film, I would say that one of the best shot scenes and moments in a film is not different than an imagery in poetry.
+In layman terms, if I have to explain poetry to a person who makes a film, I would say that one of the best shot scenes and moments in a film is no different than an imagery in poetry.

-Like how an external lens in a DLSR provides a better and more authentic field of depth, likewise the understanding of imageries in poetry can help enhance better field of depth in films
+Like how an external lens in a DLSR provides a better and more authentic field of depth, likewise, the understanding of imageries in poetry can help enhance the better field of depth in films

 Apart from many other literary devices used in poetry, imagery is the one that provides the most experiential context, especially with narrative poetry.

-Film makers are also peculiar about how the scene unfolds and how the elements presented in every shot collectively leverages the meaning and intensity of that particular scene.
+Filmmakers are also peculiar about how the scene unfolds and how the elements presented in every shot collectively leverages the meaning and intensity of that particular scene.

 Reading poetry can enhance your current understanding of imageries and how it can affect a shot in a film—how it can help in manifesting every single scene that you take into an intriguing mesmerise.